Tastaturberuf/contao-lazy-bundle/README.md

 ### Lazy bundle setup

-The bundle provides a `AbstractContaoBundle` class that you can use to create your own bundle.
+The bundle provides a `LazyBundle` class that you can use to create your own bundle.
 You dont need to create a `Plugin` class anymore.
 At this time you have to manuel set the plugin class in your `composer.json`.